devrandom/bitcoin-release/README.md

     <release-name>/
       <signer>/
-        bitcoin-res.yml - the result file produced by the signer's build process signature.pgp - the signer's signature certifying the result
+        bitcoin-build.assert - the result file produced by the signer's build process bitcoin-build.assert.sig - the signer's signature certifying the result

 This directory is created by the Gitian `gsign` command, after a successful `gbuild`.
 It can be verified with `gverify`.